term-world/world-additions/week-1-additions/garage-interior/vacuum-instructions.md

 However, it's `battery_calculator()` function needs some TLC.
 To say the least.

 This is because the `robo-vac.py` will only fire up once it's *sure* it has enough battery to get the job done.
-The battery in the vacuum can take a while to charge up, but it drains at a very consistent 1% per minute.
+The battery in the vacuum can take a while to charge up, *but it drains at a very consistent 1% per minute that it is powered on.*

 The robot's charging station is in the NW corner of the garage.
 When it fires up, the `robo-vac.py` will start moving along the north wall towards the east wall.